 Snowbird – A snowbird is an individual who spends summers in Alaska and migrates south for the winter.

-Sourdough – A long-time Alaskan.
+Sourdough – This Alaskan slang word refers to a long-time Alaskan.
 Before commercial baking powder and yeast were readily available, sourdough was a staple of crusty, old-time miners, and the association stuck.

 Things You Might See In Alaska

 Alpenglow – The pink, orange or reddish hue on the mountains as sunset approaches.
 Most commonly viewed in late winter, spring and fall when the path of the sun best hits the mountains.